chintanbuch/keycloak-client-webhook/README.md

 The extension currently listens for the following Keycloak events:
 - `REGISTER`: When a new user registers
+- `REGISTER_ERROR`: When a user registration fails
 - `LOGIN`: When a user logs in
 - `LOGOUT`: When a user logs out
 - `RESET_PASSWORD`: When a user resets their password
 - `VERIFY_EMAIL`: When a user verifies their email address
 - `UPDATE_EMAIL`: When a user's email address is updated
+- `DELETE_ACCOUNT`: When a user account is deleted

 ## Troubleshooting